 If you plan to use a flat iron to produce waves or crimps, the width of the iron surface will determine how easily you can get the look you want.
 As with barrel size, smaller measurements mean smaller curls and waves.

 Tourmaline, ceramic and titanium heating surfaces offer the most even and consistent results, and they lower the risk of heat damage.
 Metal-plated tools may heat faster and cost less, but they can cause damage to delicate hair, especially if they’re used every day.

 Because a shorter length of hair is wrapped around the barrel of your curler, you probably don’t need the curling speed or extreme heat that appeals to those with long or thick hair.
 If your short hair is delicate, color-treated or dry, look for styling tools that offer multiple heat settings.
 Using the lowest heat setting possible can help you protect your hair while still getting great results.

 The Best Way to Curl Short Hair

 - A curling iron or flat iron is the fastest and easiest way to curl short hair.

 - For the best results, always be sure that your hair is clean, completely dry and in its natural state.
-Never attempt to use a curling iron on damp hair.
+Never attempt to use an iron on damp hair.